jarun/buku/README.md

-      -s keyword(s)        search bookmarks for any keyword -S keyword(s)        search bookmarks with all keywords -u N [URL] [tags]    update all fields of entry at DB index N, N=0 refreshes all titles from the web.
-If N!=0, URL must be provided.
+      -s keyword(s)        search bookmarks for any keyword -S keyword(s)        search bookmarks with all keywords -u N [URL] [tags]    update all fields of entry at DB index N, N=0 refreshes all titles from the web; if N!=0, URL must be provided

     Power toys
       -e                   show bookmarks with empty titles or no tags